codygreen/llm_api_server/objective2/README.md

 Now that we have tested the FalconAI/text_summarization model and like the results, we will download the model locally so we can use it with our application.

+An [interactive demo](https://app.revel.vivun.com/demos/dda72454-437d-41fa-a59a-3c5fb08d612c/paths/29d5532c-d50c-4f56-9f9e-07bc6b1c0fcc) has been provided to demonstrate the Jupyter Notebook steps if this is your first time using a notebook.

 ## Build Jupyter Docker Image with Model

-For this lab, we will create a new Jupyter Notebook container based on the PyTorch container image but with our model already downloaded.
+For this lab, we will create a new Jupyter Notebook container based on the [PyTorch container image](https://quay.io/repository/jupyter/pytorch-notebook) but with our model already downloaded.

 You can either use the Dockerfile in this repository or create the Dockerfile yourself: